Stella logo

 Third Party Property Damage

-Please note: there are other factors that can affect your ability to claim, no matter the level of car insurance you take out.
+Please note: Other factors can affect your ability to claim, no matter the level of car insurance you take out.
 It’s therefore important that you read your policy’s PDS to be aware of any specific exclusions or conditions in your cover.

 If you find that the cost of your insurance is more than you were expecting, there are ways to reduce your car insurance premium.

-What other factors affect your car insurance cost?
+What other factors affect my car insurance cost?

-Car insurance premiums can be affected by the type of vehicle you drive, as well as any modifications that may impact the car’s driving safety.
+Some other factors that impact your car insurance premiums can be the type of vehicle you drive, as well as any modifications that may impact the car’s driving safety.
 Your age and driving history may also impact your premiums.
-Car immobilisers, antilock brakes, alarms and other anti-theft features may actually reduce your car insurance premiums.
+Car immobilisers, alarms and other anti-theft features may reduce your car insurance premiums.

 Furthermore, parking your car in a locked garage as opposed to a busy street can help reduce the cost of your cover, especially if you’re parked in an area that has a high rate of theft or vandalism.